adunis/globe-seekers-vault/locations/Globeseekers I/Materia.md

 This shift in power dynamics sparked resentment and rebellion, fracturing the once harmonious Accord.
 The frog people, disillusioned by the saurians’ arrogance, retreated deeper into their subterranean realms, isolating themselves from the surface world.
 The beastfolk, chafing under the saurians’ restrictions, migrated to the furthest reaches of Materia, seeking freedom in the untamed wilderness.

-The saurians, now alone, found themselves vulnerable to a new threat – a plague that swept through their cities, decimating their population.
+The saurians, now alone, found themselves vulnerable to a new threat – a plague that swept through their [[Cities]], decimating their population.
 Whether this plague was a natural occurrence or a consequence of their hubris, its impact was catastrophic.
-Their once-grand cities fell into ruin, their temples abandoned, their legacy fading into myth and legend.
+Their once-grand [[Cities]] fell into ruin, their temples abandoned, their legacy fading into myth and legend.

 With the Terran Accord’s collapse, Materia entered a new era, one characterized by diversity and adaptation.
-The departure of the saurians and frog people created a vacuum that was quickly filled by other species – humans, elves, dwarves, and countless others.
+The departure of the saurians and frog people created a vacuum that was quickly filled by other species – [[Humans]], elves, dwarves, and countless others.

 Echoes of the Past

 Though the Terran Accord is long gone, its legacy endures, shaping the present-day Material Plane in subtle but profound ways.
-The remnants of their cities, now overgrown with vegetation or buried beneath the sands of time, serve as a testament to their architectural prowess.
+The remnants of their [[Cities]], now overgrown with vegetation or buried beneath the sands of time, serve as a testament to their architectural prowess.
 The ancient tunnels and mines dug by the frog people continue to be used, their intricate networks revealing glimpses of a forgotten civilisation.
 The hunting grounds and migratory paths of the beastfolk still influence the movements of animals, their presence felt in the rustling of leaves and the thunder of hooves.

 The Terran Accord’s most lasting impact, however, is on Materia’s diverse ecology and cultural landscape.
 Their mastery of primal magic enriched the plane’s life force, creating fertile lands and fostering the evolution of countless species.
 Their reverence for nature instilled a deep respect for the natural world, inspiring future civilisations to seek harmony with their environment.